-WTP1 = Willingness to pay towards preserving Devara kadu in their own village (annual contribution).
+1% level of significance; 5% level of significance; 10% level of significance WTP1 = Willingness to pay towards preserving Devara kadu of their own village (annual contribution).

-WTP2 = Willingness to pay towa5rds preserving Devara kadu in other villages.
+WTP2 = Willingness to pay towa5rds preserving Devara kadu of other villages.
 Figures in the parenthesis represent standard error

-Implications
+Policy Implications

-The existence value of Kodagu sacred groves per family (\$1.74) formed 10 percent of the total economic value (\$15.74), while the use value formed the rest.
-The use value is dominating over the existence value (non use value) and hence largely responsible for encroachments and the current status of sacred groves.
-Hence, there has been a reduction in the area of Devara kadu due to encroachment and conversion of forest area into plantations..
-In addition, immigration of diverse cultures who have no commitment to preserve the sacred grove as they do not form part of their native culture, weak management, remunerative coffee prices, led to the dilution of the Devara kadu institution and the corresponding existence value.
-Hence greater concern has to be directed towards preserving the Devara kadu (forests) for our future generation from the point of maintaining biodiversity.
+The existence value of Kodagu sacred groves per family (Rs.
+87) formed 10 % of the total economic value, while the use value formed the balance 90 %.
+The use value is dominating over the existence value (non use value).
+Perhaps this is largely responsible for encroachments and the current status of sacred groves.
+There has been reduction in the area of Devara kadu due to encroachment and conversion of forest area into plantations.
+The in-migration of diverse cultures who have no commitment to preserve the sacred grove as they do not form part of their native culture, Home Stays are leading to the dilution of the Devara kadu institution and the existence value.
+A mechanism has to be developed to involve all communities in the locality for preserving Devara kadu.
+The Devara kadu land converted to plantations should be reverted to forest land since the land under forest is on the decline especially at the village level.
+Emphasis has to be laid on preserving Devara kadu as forests reflecting the local bio diversity for future generation.